 a) that the ITU Constitution and Convention are designed to strengthen peace and security in the world for the development of international cooperation and better understanding among the peoples concerned;

-b) Resolution 125 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, which recognizes that ITU’s policy of assistance to Palestine for the development of its telecommunication and ICT sector has been efficient;
+b) Resolution 125 (Rev. Busan, 2014) of the Plenipotentiary Conference, which recognizes that ITU’s policy of assistance to Palestine for the development of its telecommunication and ICT sector has been efficient;

-c) the statement by the Chairman of WRC-07 relating to the procedure to be applied by Palestine to obtain for its exclusive use assignments/an allotment in the Appendix 30B Plan, in accordance with the Interim Agreement and Resolution 99 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,
+c) the statement by the Chairman of WRC-07 relating to the procedure to be applied by Palestine to obtain for its exclusive use assignments/an allotment in the Appendix 30B Plan, in accordance with the Interim Agreement and Resolution 99 (Rev. Busan, 2014) of the Plenipotentiary Conference,

 mindful